JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this:

 ````
 **4. R code that you want to show.
+Similarly to what was explained above for conventional markdown, you can add chunks of code in R Markdown by using 3 backticks before the code \`\`\` followed by {r _and any info you want to add to contextualize this chunk_}.
+Close the chunk by using again 3 backticks after code \`\`\`.
+When you render your .Rmd file, R Markdown will run each code chunk and embed the results beneath the code chunk in your final report (unless you use special chunk options described below).
 Note that you can run that code directly from that window and you can see the progress in the "Console" window of R Studio.**

 There are two ways to include code to the document: